 Hip Hop Continues a Protest Tradition That Dates Back to the Blues

+Hip-Hop Continues a Protest Tradition That Dates Back to the Blues

 The sound of Public Enemy’s 1989 song “Fight the Power” blared as face-masked protesters in Washington, D.C., broke into a spontaneous rendition of the electric slide near the White House.